Veterans Educational Programs

 - Special student loan provisions and resources are available to veterans.
 Visit the National Council of Higher Education Resources and click on the Servicemembers Info tab to learn more.
 You can find information on interest caps for loans obtained prior to your military service during periods of active duty.
 For more information, visit the U.S. Department of Education’s Federal Student Aid website.
 If your student loan is in default, contact your collection agency if you believe you qualify for benefits under the Servicemember Civil Relief Act.

-Note: Some SCRA benefits listed on NCHER’s website are NOT available to borrowers in default on their federal student loan.
+Note: Some Servicemember Civil Relief Act (SCRA) benefits listed on NCHER’s website are NOT available to borrowers in default on their federal student loan.